PDF/A - the ISO standard for long-term archiving

 • PDF/A is space-saving: PDF/A documents are usually smaller due to the use of efficient compression algorithms.

-What about PDF/A validation – Is it needed?
+What about PDF/A validation - is it needed?

-When should you do it?
+When should you validate?

-How to validate PDF/A files?
+How to validate PDF/A files

 PDF/A files created with our free online tool are ISO-compliant and they also pass Vera PDF validation.
-Vera PDF is an open-source, file-format validator covering all PDF/A parts and conformance levels.
+Vera PDF is an open-source file-format validator covering all PDF/A parts and conformance levels.

 Convert PDF to PDF/A online